chayapatr/site/src/content/g/control.md

 main: true
 pubDate: 3 Jan 24
 ---
-**Disclaimer:** This is a freestyle writing at 1 AM please don't expect anything much meaningful here (TODO: make a tag "freestyle" on this site)
+**Disclaimer:** This is a freestyle writing at 1 AM; please don't expect anything much meaningful here (TODO: make a tag "freestyle" on this site)

 ***Been thinking a lot lately about my next project.
 The main focus is on ecological systems and the overall concept of environmental issues.
 What can we develop from this?***